How To Grow Chervil Microgreens: Unique Seeds And Flavor

 Water chervil microgreens when they need water.
 When the tray feels light, water them.

-Grow them on under lights between 15 and 24 days.
-So we actually grew this tray for over 45 days before we harvested them.
+Grow them under lights between 15 and 24 days.
+So we grew this tray for over 45 days before we harvested them.

 It's best to harvest before then as the stems were quite woody.